 Home to one of the city’s oldest nightspots (the venerable Webster Hall opened in 1886), the East Village offers plenty of late-night diversions.
 For the best nightlife in the neighborhood, look beyond the standard dance-club model to shindigs at lounges like Nowhere and Otto’s Shrunken Head—or accompany cocktails with comedy or cabaret at Joe’s Pub.
 Start (or end) your night at one of the area’s best bars.

-RECOMMENDED: Full guide to East Village
+RECOMMENDED: Full guide to the East Village in NYC

 First-timers at this remote Alphabet City outpost will have to ask the smokers outside if they’ve come to the right place: Only a blue light marks the spot.
 Inside, a European crowd settles in for the equally Euro beer selection and for the offbeat jazz and avant-garde acts like owner Ilhan Ersahin’s Wax Poetic.
 Excellent live Brazilian music and dancing are the draw on Wednesday nights.
 In summer, an exceedingly pleasant backyard garden eases the pressure on the small space.Read more